Nakaner/cadastrestyle/README.md

 Known Issues
 -------------
-* The border lines of the buildings are too thick and accordingly the hatchures too thin.
 * You have to use the option compatability=Illustrator to render a SVG file.
 * Buildings are filled black if you print or convert the SVG file with Inkscape.
 Using Firefox for printing and converting to PDF instead.